The following short video will give a quick overview of how to use the App Build feature in Kumulos.

 Whilst you iterate your development, you can test your app on up to 25 different devices.

-Kumulos is free to use on up to 25 test devices for 60 days while your app is in development.
-After this, or when you are ready to submit your app to the store, you should switch your app into production mode to remove these device and time-based limits (and also allow you to create a staging environment for your app).
+Build is free to use on up to 25 test devices for up to 30 days while your app is in development.
+After this, you must either switch build off or add build to your subscription to remove these device and time-based limits (and also allow you to create a staging environment for your app).

 This should be done prior to store submission (so that your app is not rejected due to exceeding device or time-based usage limits during the approval process).